chryz-hub/chryz-hub.github.io/.github/ISSUE_TEMPLATE/ideas.md

 ---
 name: Ideas
-about: Bringing up ideas for the smooth running of this repository
+about: Bringing up ideas for the smooth running of the community
 title: ''
 labels: ''
 assignees: ''